sjhennessy/Credit_Risk_Analysis/README.md

 ### Balanced Random Forest Classifier (Ensemble)
 ![RandomForestClassifierEnsemble](https://user-images.githubusercontent.com/69759624/104092943-dcc7b600-524c-11eb-8fbf-ae4dfec2743a.PNG)

 * The RandomForestClassifier technique has improved accuracy, precision, and sensitivity results compared to the over and undersampling techniques.
 The accuracy is 0.79, but the precision for the high-risk group is only slightly higher at 0.03 because of the large number of false positives (n=2153).
+The average recall is high at 0.87.
+The ensemble technique produced the best results, due to a random forest consisting of a group or ensemble of individual decision trees.
+A large group of uncorrelated decision trees produced more accurate and stable results than individual decision trees.
+However, the number of false positives is concerning.

 ### AdaBoost Classifier (Ensemble)
 ![AdaBoostClassifierEnsemble](https://user-images.githubusercontent.com/69759624/104092944-dfc2a680-524c-11eb-94dc-dec324a2ce62.PNG)

+* AdaBoost is an iterative ensemble method.
+The AdaBoost classifier builds a strong classifier by combining multiple poorly performing classifiers in order to get a high accuracy classifier.
+This technique resulted in the best accuracy, precision, and recall numbers compared to the other machine learning techniques.
+The accuracy was the highest at 0.93.
+The average precision was 0.99 and the average recall was 0.92.

+* The results look strong, but there is a low number of true positives (n=93) in the dataset compared to the false positives (n=983) resulting in a precision score of 0.09 for the high risk set.

 ## Summary:

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-(2 pt) or there is no recommendation with a justification (3 pt)
+* The RandomOverSampler and SMOTE oversampling models did not produce reliable results for predicting credit risk.
+The ClusterCentroids undersampling and the combination sampling technique (SMOTEENN) techniques also did not result in models that could be recommended for future work with credit risk.

+* The two ensemble machine learning models resulted in the best accuracy, precision, and recall scores with the AdaBoost iterative model showing slightly better precision scores than the BalancedRandomForestClassifier.
+My recommendation is to use the AdaBoost technique but increase the dataset to obtain a higher number of high risk data points.
+The current data set is too imbalanced with a relatively small number of high risk data points.
+There are too many false positives compared to true positives for the high risk group resulting in a low precision score for the high risk group.